PEERINGTestbed/client/README.md

 ```

 You can SSH into your container by using the *second host* in the `/30`
 subnet.
 In other words, SSH to the third address in the /30.
-You should login as `root` using your private key:
+You should log in as `root` using your private key:

 ```{bash}
 ssh -i ~/.ssh/peering_id_rsa root@100.125.16.10